-- 4.4 Financial pressures and the increasing costs of dealing with waste necessitated a review of the Council's policies on charging for services where legislation allows.
-This has resulted in revised policies on charging for the collection of bulky household waste and a new policy regarding the provision of wheeled bins. - 4.5 Currently, residents can have up to 10 items of furniture removed for a charge of £10.
-It is proposed that from April 2011 the charge is increased to £15 and that the number of items collected per £15 charge is reduced to five.
-The new proposed payment structure reflects the increasing costs of collecting and disposing of bulky household items.
+- 4.5 Financial pressures and the increasing costs of dealing with waste necessitated a review of the Council's policies on charging for services where legislation allows.
+This has resulted in revised policies on charging for the collection of bulky household waste and a new policy regarding the provision of new and replacement residual waste wheeled bins. - 4.6 Currently, residents can have up to ten items of furniture removed for a charge of £10.
+From April 2011 the charge will be increased to £15 and the number of items collected per £15 charge will be reduced to five.
+The new payment structure reflects the increasing costs of collecting and disposing of bulky household items.
 The new lower limit on items per collection has been established to encourage the re-use/recycling of items.
-The Council will promote the use of local organisations that collect/receive bulky items for re-use purposes. - 4.6 At present, the provision of new and replacement wheeled bins is free of charge and there is no limit on the number of replacement wheeled bins that a householder can request.
+The Council will promote the use of local organisations that may collect/receive bulky items for re-use purposes. - 4.7 At present, the provision of new and replacement wheeled bins is free of charge and there is no limit on the number of replacement wheeled bins that a householder can request.
 Between 1st April 2009 and 31st March 2010, a total of 2,510 replacement residual waste wheeled bins were delivered to domestic properties.
-Using an average cost of £16.00 per 240ltr bin, excluding delivery costs, this amounts to an estimated annual cost of £40k, which is in excess of the current budgetary provision of £31,720. - 4.7 The draft Policy includes making a charge for new and replacement wheeled bins.
+Using an average cost of £16.00 per 240ltr bin, excluding delivery costs, this amounts to an estimated annual cost of £40k, which is in excess of the current budgetary provision. - 4.8 The draft Policy includes making a charge for new and replacement residual waste wheeled bins.
 By giving the wheeled bin a value it is believed that residents would have a sense of ownership and responsibility which would reduce the likelihood of negligence and abandonment.
 Introducing a charging policy will reduce the numbers of wheeled bins left out after collection, particularly in rear entry areas, pavements and highways.
-This would reduce the opportunity for bin fires, anti-social behaviour and theft, as well as improving the visual appearance and
+This would reduce the opportunity for bin fires, anti-social behaviour and theft, as well as improving the visual appearance and cleanliness of neighbourhoods.
+The number of potential obstructions to other highway users would be dramatically reduced.